Get the advantage!

 Charles Sturt Advantage information session

-Our free recorded information session will help you discover how your soft skills and Year 11 results could help you secure an early offer to study with us in 2024.
+Join our free recorded information session on Wednesday 7 June at 6.30pm to discover how your soft skills and Year 11 results could help you secure an early offer to study with us in 2024.
 If you’re a Year 12 student, parent or career adviser, this one is for you!

 Applications open 1 February 2023